Why MBAs are a Magic Formula for Consulting Firms

 Back in the day, consulting was about problem-solving, strategy, and interpersonal dynamics.
 Today, clients want consultants who can delve through their massive data sets quickly using analytics.
 “The Excel days are over,” says Orsini.
 “We need individuals who can really utilize the latest tech to support clients in the best way possible.”

 In this video, Orsini attests to the ROI of an MBA because it gives individuals a skillset and ability to communicate, lead, and solve challenges at a leadership level.

 She advocates for changing the syllabus of the MBA, a 100-year-old qualification that is striving to ensure its relevancy in an era of digital transformation and robotics.
 “There will always be a transition phase [when people join the firm],” Orsini says.
 “But if you already start that process at business school, learn the ropes or get an idea of what it means to work in consulting, we can reduce the learning curve.”

 AlixPartners established an MBA recruitment programme in North America in 2000.
 By 2013, it was expanded to Europe, the Middle East and Africa, a nod to the growing reputation of European business schools such as INSEAD or HEC Paris.

-In the United Kingdom, the company hires about seven MBAs each year, while top performing employees could have their MBA fees paid.
-Orsini says, “As we evolve, grow, change, we have to put together a diverse team and the MBA population is perfect—they bring both the growth and diversity.”
+Orsini noted that AlixPartners hires about seven MBAs in the United Kingdom each year, while top performing employees could have their MBA fees paid.
+“As we evolve, grow, change, we have to put together a diverse team and the MBA population is perfect—they bring both the growth and diversity.”
 MBA students come from a wealth of different nationalities, cultures and industries.
 They work on group projects together, often overseas, honing cross-cultural collaboration skills.

 This nurtures a powerful network that is valuable for both students and employers alike, says Orsini.
 “Colleagues have former classmates who have gone into industry, working alongside a head of procurement or supply chain, who could end up being our clients.
 It does happen.”